open5e/open5e/content/srd/magic-items.md

 This small packet contains 1d6 + 4 pinches of dust.
 You can use an action to sprinkle a pinch of it over water.
-The dust turns a cube of water 15 feet on a side into one marble-­‐‑sized pellet, which floats or rests near where the dust was sprinkled.
+The dust turns a cube of water 15 feet on a side into one marble-­sized pellet, which floats or rests near where the dust was sprinkled.
 The pellet’s weight is negligible.